MatthieuPierce/singing-calculator/README.md

 # Singing calculator

-Singing Calculator page using Bootstrap 5 (beta) and React.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Singing Calculator is a simple, chunky, one-page calculator that uses Bootstrap 5, React, and the Web Audio API to create oscillator effects on the fly as you maths.